RealDoigt/Dew-Programming-Language-Specification/spec.md

 ## Callables
 In Dew, a callable is what is called a function in other languages.
 There are four types of callables:
 * Functions (keyword: `func`) are pure callables, meaning that for the same input, they always produce the same output and no side effect is allowed.
-No random numbers, no modifying modifying variables outside the callable's scope nor any references and no IO.
+No random numbers, no modifying variables outside the callable's scope nor any references and no IO.
 If a function is not pure, then the compiler should refuse to compile.
 * Methods (keyword: `meth`) are callables that always produce the same output for the same input, but side effects are allowed.
 * Actions (keyword: `actn`) are callables that are not allowed to have side effects.
 However, they are not guaranteed to always produce the same output for the same input.
 * Procedures (keyword: `proc`) are completely impure callables with absolutely no guarantees.